Arkansas–LSU football rivalry: 2010 – matchup with Sugar Bowl implications

 In a top-fifteen matchup in War Memorial Stadium, Arkansas regained The Boot trophy with a 31–23 season-defining victory.
 The Razorbacks’ offense recorded 464 total yards of offense against the Tigers, who had the top-ranked defense in the SEC entering the contest.
 Arkansas's sophomore running back Knile Davis rushed for 152 yards, including nine straight rushes on the final Arkansas drive, and Ryan Mallett broke the school record of 60 career touchdown passes in the contest.
 Cobi Hamilton of Arkansas had three catches for 164 yards and two touchdowns of 80 or more yards, including a long score with six seconds remaining before halftime.
 Stevan Ridley had two rushing scores for LSU.
 Arkansas ended their season with 10–3 record and LSU ended their season with an 11–2 record.
+Immediately following the end of the game, Def Leopard's "Pour Some Sugar On Me" was played over the stadium sound system, and many fans produced bags of powdered sugar, opening them, throwing powdered sugar into the air to celebrate the Razorbacks understood participation in the Sugar Bowl.